leandroalves99/pcengines-apu-debian-cd/README.md

 This profile is designed to automate as much as possible.

 The default and only user is set to "**root**" and the password is "**debian**".
-This is defined in "profiles/apu64.preseed".

-The default language is English and the keyboard configuration is Portuguese.
+The default language is English (US) and the keyboard layout is entered manually.
 This can be changed in "profiles/apu64.preseed".

+The SSH daemon has `PermitRootLogin yes` enable, which allows the root to login via ssh.

 The disk layout does not allocate a swap partition (the APU board has 2 or 4GB RAM).
 If you need swap, you can add a swapfile in root